troglobit/xplugd/README.md

 xplugd - monitor plug/unplug helper
 ===================================

-`xplugd` is a simple daemon that detects when amonitor is plugged in or is unplugged.
+`xplugd` is a simple daemon that detects when a monitor is plugged in or is unplugged.
 It is very useful in combination with lightweight setups, e.g. when running a simple X window manager like [Awesome][1].